This guide will show you how to create a personal media streaming server with Raspberry PI and Emby.

 What Is Emby

-As described on its official website (here the link to official page), Emby aims to bring together personal videos, music, photos and live television.
+As described on its official website, Emby aims to bring together personal videos, music, photos and live television.

 It is installed as a server, and can be accessed from app or web browser.
 It also allows to stream your media to DLNA devices or Chromecast to simplify connection.
 Emby is also compatible with a number of apps.